Kawamashi/qmk_modules/oneshots_on_steroids/readme.md

 <img src="png/OSoS 11.png" width="600">

-If a key is pressed before the modifier key is released, the modifier is considered having been used: therefore it’s deactivated as soon as it’s released.
+If a key is pressed before the modifier key is released, the modifier is considered to have been used: therefore it’s deactivated as soon as it’s released.

 <img src="png/OSoS 12.png" width="600">